By Aradhana Aravindan and Mridhula Raghavan

 "Cooper has acknowledged to Apollo that some price reduction is warranted.
-The issue now is by how much," Apollo said in a statement late on Sunday.
+The issue now is by how much," Apollo said on Sunday.

-"Cooper has not agreed that a reduction in share price is warranted," Cooper said in a statement issued late on Sunday.
+Cooper said: "Cooper has not agreed that a reduction in share price is warranted."

-Apollo is negotiating a deal with the United Steelworkers, which represents Cooper workers in the United States, after a U.S. arbitrator ruled Cooper cannot sell two of its factories in the country until a collective bargaining agreement is reached between Apollo and members of the plants' union.
+Besides opposition from Cooper's China joint venture partner and workers, a U.S arbitrator has ruled that Ohio-based Cooper cannot sell two of its U.S. factories until a new collective bargaining agreement is reached between Apollo and members of the plants' union, the United Steelworkers (USW).

 "Apollo has indicated to the USW in discussions over the past two weeks that Apollo is willing to make material concessions to the USW, subject to arranging for additional financing or financial concessions," Apollo said.

-Separately, workers at Cooper's China joint venture, Cooper Chengshan Tire Co, in eastern Shandong province, have been striking against the deal for about three months, while Cooper's local partner has filed a lawsuit seeking to dissolve the business arrangement.
+While workers at Cooper's China joint venture, Cooper Chengshan Tire Co, in eastern Shandong province, have been striking against the deal, Cooper's Chinese partner has filed a lawsuit seeking to dissolve their joint venture.

 "Cooper has misrepresented its management and control of this asset to Apollo and to its own shareholders," Apollo said in its statement.